laelbarlow/amoebae/README.md

 this is not recommended due to requirements of storage (~30GB+) and computation time.

-1. This workflow has minimal dependencies.
+1. This workflow has minimal essential dependencies.
 Ensure these are installed on your
    system:
-    - Python version 3
+    - Python version 3.
     - [Conda](https://docs.conda.io/en/latest/) **or**
       [Singularity](https://sylabs.io/guides/3.0/user-guide/installation.html)
       version 3.6+.